jvwasquevite/aoc1/README.md

 ## About The Project

-This repository was created to store and organize some theorical and pratical exercises developed for MIPS processor, using concepts learned from Computer Architecture and Organization I classes
+This repository was created to store and organize some theoretical and pratical exercises developed for MIPS processor, using concepts learned from Computer Architecture and Organization I classes

 ## Getting Started